Image placeholder

 Motives

 A motive is considered to be the latent evaluative disposition for goals and situation characteristics that lead to the expectation of goal achievement or goal failure.
 Motives refer to content classes of goals.
-Motives can be understood as organism-side determinants of motivation and thus as internal causes of behaviour (Puca, 2019).
+Motives can be understood as organism-side determinants of motivation and thus as internal causes of behavior (Puca, 2019).

 Puca, R. (2021, January 12).
 Motiv.
 In Dorsch Lexikon der Psychologie.
 Retrieved from: https://dorsch.hogrefe.com/stichwort/motiv

-Way of Working
+Ways of Working

 https://www.duden.de/rechtschreibung/Arbeitsweise